FelipeArenasUribe/IVDR-for-testing-purposes/README.md

 # IVDR-for-testing-purposes
- About This repo contains the testing data and a sample code used in the paper "Design and Validation of an In-Vehicle Data Recorder System for Testing Purposes".

 This repo contains the testing data and a sample code used in the paper "Design and Validation of an In-Vehicle Data Recorder System for Testing Purposes".

 Three files can be found.